kossiitkgp/KossCTF-2025/for/introverted-bochi/README.md

 binwalk -ave btr.jpg
 ```

-`binwalk` will wait for input where you input the password `nijika`
+`binwalk` will wait for input which is when you input the password `nijika` (the zip is password protected)

-This will give you a `README.md` file which contains the flag.
+This will give you a `README.md` file which contains the flag. (binwalk unarchives the zip on its own)